 It’s often needed to have a way of synchronizing data between SQL databases in real time, e.g. when a certain data is changed/added in one place (database) to be synchronized with another database.
 Changes need to be detected, automatically, on a schedule, and automatically synchronized with another database.
 This process should be fully automated and run totally unattended.December 9, 2016

-In this article, the last step of SQL Server database continuous integration (CI) workflow, or the first step of a continuous delivery (CD) workflow – the Sync step, will be described, aka Publish, Release step.
+In this article, the last step of SQL Server database continuous integration (CI) workflow, or the first step of a continuous delivery (CD) workflow) the Sync step.

 When confronted with a disaster recovery scenario with a very large database, but a small group of effected records, an opportunity exists to both speed the process and reduce risk of further damaging data, by updating more rows than necessary, simply by narrowing the subset of compared records.